mmtk/mmtk-ruby/README.md

 Also note that you can use the release build of `mmtk-ruby` with a debug build of `ruby` (with `optflags='-O0'` but without `--with-mmtk-ruby-debug`) and vice versa (with `--with-mmtk-ruby-debug` and `optflags='-O1'` or higher).

+## Adjusting heap size

+By default, MMTk dynamically adjust the heap size (i.e. when to trigger the next GC) between 1MiB and 80% of the physical memory, depending on the heap utility after the previous GC.
+It is convenient for production settings.
+However, when doing experiments, you may want to set the heap size to a fixed value so the GC behaviour becomes more deterministic.
+You can do it in two
+ways:

+1. Using the `--mmtk-max-heap` command line option.
+2. Using the `THIRD_PARTY_HEAP_LIMIT` environment variable.

+Both of them accept IEC suffixes "KiB", "MiB", "GiB" and "TiB".
+Therefore, "16777216" and "16MiB" are equivalent.

 ## Test